A new departure for the EHRC (Equality and Human Rights Commission)

-So I was intrigued to discover that they have recently completed a legal pilot scheme, where they have taken direct action, supporting individuals who have experienced disability discrimination.
+So I was intrigued to discover that they have launched a legal pilot scheme, where they have taken direct action, supporting individuals who have experienced disability discrimination.

 If your Chair is a lawyer, legal powers are likely to take top spot